General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which husband-wife duo starred in 2018’s horror movie A Quiet Place?

-- What does Bridget Jones title her child within the movie sequence’s third instalment?
+- What does Bridget Jones identify her child within the movie collection’s third instalment?

 Answers